chemfiles/chemfiles/doc/README.md

 cd chemfiles
 ```

-Then install [doxygen][doxygen] and Python using your favorite method.
-Finally,
+Then install [Doxygen] and Python using your favorite method.
+Finally, install
-install the required python packages by running:
+the required python packages by running:

 ```
 pip install sphinx